-For Proposal 1, directors are elected by a plurality of the votes present in person or represented by proxy and entitled to vote at the Annual Meeting, meaning that the six nominees for election to the Board who receive the highest number of affirmative votes shall be elected as directors.
-You may not vote for more than six nominees, and the proxies solicited by this Proxy Statement may not be voted for more than six nominees.
-The election of directors is not a matter on which a broker or other nominee is empowered to vote and therefore there may be broker non-votes on Proposal 1; however, broker non-votes and abstentions will have no effect on the outcome of the election of candidates for director.
+For Proposal 1, directors are elected by a plurality of the votes present in person or represented by proxy and entitled to vote at the Annual Meeting, meaning that the seven (7) nominees for election to the Board who receive the highest number of affirmative votes shall be elected as directors.
+You may not vote for more than seven (7) nominees, and the proxies solicited by this Proxy Statement may not be voted for more than seven (7) nominees.
+The election of directors is not a matter on which a broker or other nominee is empowered to vote and therefore there may be broker non-votes on Proposal 1; however, broker non-votes and withheld votes will have no effect on the outcome of the election of candidates for director.
 Notwithstanding the foregoing, the Board of Directors has adopted a policy that, in an uncontested election, any person elected to the Board who did not receive the affirmative vote of at least a majority of the shares present in person or represented by proxy and entitled to vote at the annual meeting of stockholders shall immediately submit his or her resignation to the Board.
 The Board will then accept or reject such resignation as it shall deem advisable and in the best interests of our stockholders.
 Should any nominee(s) become unavailable to serve before the Annual Meeting, the proxies will be voted by the proxy holders for such other person(s) as may be designated by our Board of Directors or for such lesser number of nominees as may be prescribed by the Board of Directors.
 Votes cast for the election of any nominee who has become unavailable will be disregarded.

-The other matters submitted for stockholder approval at the Annual Meeting will be decided by the affirmative vote of the holders of a majority of shares present in person or represented by proxy and voting on such matter.
-Only "FOR" and "AGAINST" votes are counted for purposes of determining the votes received in connection with such proposals, and therefore broker non-votes and abstentions have no effect on determining whether the affirmative vote constituted a majority of the shares present in person or represented by proxy and voting on such matter.
-Note, however, that Proposal 3 is an advisory vote and that, as such, the result of voting on that proposal is non-binding on the Company.
+The other matters submitted for stockholder approval at the Annual Meeting will be decided by the affirmative vote of the holders of a majority of the votes cast on the matter, excluding abstentions and broker-non-votes, at which a quorum is present.
+Only "FOR" and "AGAINST" votes are counted for purposes of determining the votes received in connection with such proposals, and therefore broker non-votes and abstentions will not be counted in determining the outcome of such matter.
+Note, however, that Proposal 3 is an advisory vote and, as such, the result of voting on that proposal is non-binding on the Company.
 However, the Board of Directors and the Compensation Committee value the opinions of our stockholders and will consider the outcome of that vote when making future compensation decisions for our named executive officers.